microcks/microcks.io/content/documentation/using/postman.md

 The next step is now to create a bunch of examples for each of the requests/operations of your Collection as explained by the [Postman documentation](https://www.getpostman.com/docs/postman/collections/examples).
 You'll give each example a meaningful name regarding the use-case it supposed to represent.
 Do not forget to save your example!

-In contrary to ../soapui/#defining-dispatch-rules">SoapUI usage, you will not need defining mapping rules between sample requests and responses : example are perfectly suited for that.
+In contrary to [SoapUI usage](./soapui/#defining-dispatch-rules), you will not need defining mapping rules between sample requests and responses : example are perfectly suited for that.

 ## Defining Test Scripts